StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 ### Verify the binding of the monitor

-Observe whether the monitor is producing a result on one of the components that it is meant to monitor for.
-If the monitor does not show up, follow [these steps](#the-result-of-the-monitor-isnt-showing-on-a-component) to remedy.
+Observe whether the monitor is producing a result on one of the components that it's meant to monitor for.
+If the monitor doesn't show up, follow [these steps](#the-result-of-the-monitor-isnt-showing-on-a-component) to remedy.

 ## Common issues